-Testamentary capacity in Arizona is the mental state that is legally required for someone to adopt a valid last will and testament or trust.
+In Arizona, testamentary capacity means the mental state that is legally required for someone to adopt a valid last will and testament or trust.
 This is commonly referred to as being of “sound mind.”

-- knowing the general nature and character of his/her property; and
+- Awareness of Assets: Being aware of the general nature and character of their property.

 - He or she did not know and understand the nature of the document: for example, the person did not know he/she was signing a will that would transfer his/her property at death;

 - He or she did not know the nature and extent of his/her property: the person did not know what property and assets he/she owned or how much money he/she had; and

 - He or she did not know the natural objects of his/her bounty at the time that the will was executed: he/she did not know who his/her family was.

 Mistakes, poor memory or general confusion are generally insufficient.
 Any such mistakes or confusion must relate to the terms of the will itself.

 The person’s mental state is evaluated as of the time that the document in question was signed.

 Not every mental departure from normal will destroy a testamentary disposition (a will or trust) that is otherwise valid.
 Thus, even assuming that the person was suffering from a deteriorating mental condition, or that his/her old age was accompanied by physical infirmities, poor memory or mental slowness (i.e. mild underlying dementia), this is generally not legally sufficient to show lack of testamentary capacity.